marcobesier/classsing/README.md

 ## Usage

 To use ClassSing, simply copy the content of classsing.txt into an open MAGMA session.
-Once defined, you can use the ClassSing function as follows:
+Once the function is defined, you can use it as follows:

 1. Fix the basefield to be the field of rational numbers.

 `QQ:=Rationals();`

+2. If some of the singular-point coordinates of the given curve contain irrational numbers, adjoin thes irrationalities to the basefield.
+For example, if a:=sqrt(5) is such an irrationality, you can adjoin it to the basefield via

+`F<a>:=ext<QQ|[Polynomial([-5,0,1])]>;`

 ## License